 Plaka#

 The neighborhood at the foot of the Acropolis.
-Lunch, wandering, souvenir shopping.
+Wander the narrow streets, find lunch, browse souvenir shops (some are actually good).

 Frequently Asked Questions#